jeffrschneider/BaseAgent/README.md

 - The agent uses a priority work queue to manage the workload with priorities ranging from 1 (highest priority) to 5 (lowest); if none is set, the default is 3 (normal).
 - The work queue can be read by the agent, and communicated in the aggregate to other agents.
 Details can be communicated back to the agent owner.
 - Agents are able to process time-sensitive requests with prioritization.
 For fee based services, agents can charge a premium for the service.
 Example: "Complete this research task within 2 hours."

+## Agents Reflect on Interactions
+- Agents can reflect on the interactions it has with humans and other agents.
+- AgentMesh Interactions: Based on these reflections, the agent can talk to the Ideator, requesting it propose new capabilities based on frequent requests or observed gaps.
+For example, if users often ask your research agent to compare sources, it could suggest adding a "source comparison" capability.
+The agent would submit the proposal to the owner via the offline contact method, including a rough spec that the owner can approve or tweak.
+Once approved, the agent vibe-codes the new capability using an LLM and integrates it into its repertoire.

 ## Collaborative Agent Networks
 - Agents have a network of agents that they work with.
 This includes: agents that use them, agents that they use, and agents that they've become aware of and seem interesting.